Trump names hate groups, denouncing Charlottesville violence

 Trump also, for the first time, mentioned Heather Heyer by name, as he paid tribute to the woman killed when a car plowed into a group of anti-racist counter-protesters in Charlottesville.

-The president left the White House room after his statement without acknowledging reporters’ shouted questions.
+The president left after his statement without acknowledging reporters’ shouted questions.
+At an event on trade later in the day, he was asked why it took two days for him to offer an explicit denunciation of the hate groups.

+“They have been condemned,” Trump responded before offering a fresh criticism of some media as “fake news.”

 Trump noted that the Justice Department has opened a civil rights investigation into the car crash that killed Heyer.